boettiger-lab/mee_tipping_point_forecasting/greta/sn_mcmc.md

 m <- greta_model_sn(train)
 ```

-    ## ℹ Initialising python and checking dependencies, this may take a moment.[K✓ Initialising python and checking dependencies ... done![K
+    ## ℹ Initialising python and checking dependencies, this may take a moment.

+    ## ✓ Initialising python and checking dependencies ... done!

+    ##

 ``` r
 bench::bench_time({